e-picas/bash-utils/man/MANPAGE.7.md

 *bin/bash-utils* | **libexec/bash-utils**
 :   This is the "entry point" of *Bash-Utils* ; it should be available in one of the `$PATH` paths for all users ;
-it acts like a loader of the library and a script's interpreter you can use in a script's *shebang*.
+it acts like a loader of the library and a script's interpreter you can use as a script's *shebang*.

 **libexec/bash-utils-core**
 :   This is the core of *Bash-Utils* ; it mostly defines required functions and environment variables for the library